oskariorg/oskari-docs/community/JDF.md

 Oskari is being developed together.
 Especially the members of the Joint Development Forum are eager to find solutions and funding together.

-Oskari Project owners and current Technical coordinator (National Land Survey of Finland, NLS) have formed a Joint Development Forum (JDF) to develop Oskari together.
+**Oskari Project owners** and current **Technical coordinator** (National Land Survey of Finland, NLS) have formed a **Joint Development Forum (JDF)** to develop Oskari together.
 The JDF invites all interested community members to participate in the forum activities.

-1-2 organisational members are also selected to represent the whole Oskari Community during the Oskari Community Day (usually held in April-May in Finland).
+**1-2 organisational members** are also selected to represent the whole **Oskari Community** during the Oskari Community Day (usually held in April-May in Finland).
 The selection is done by the Community.

-Oskari Communication Coordinator acts as the secretary for the JDF and is guided by the JDF.
+**Oskari Communication Coordinator** acts as the secretary for the JDF and is guided by the JDF.

 The JDF is formed by signing a contract with NLS.
 NLS has promised to provide technical support and counselling for the JDF Project Owners.
-NLS acts also as the legal person handling financial issues for the JDF.
+NLS acts also as the legal entity handling financial issues for the JDF.
 The activities of the JDF and membership payments are decided by the members of the JDF annually.

 In 2019 the membership fee was 5000€/Project owner.